 When you dropship on Shopify, you’ll never need to worry about excess inventory, as you’ll only ever order the necessary amount of products to meet the demand from your customers.
 This system is unlike a typical ecommerce business, which involves either manufacturing products or purchasing products from a wholesaler in bulk.
 If you’re dropshipping, you’ll be able to control your inventory with just a few clicks.

-In this section of our Shopify dropshipping guide we’ll walk you through all the steps that you’ll need to take to create your own ecommerce store.
+In this section of our Shopify dropshipping for dummies guide, we’ll walk you through all the steps that you’ll need to take to create your own ecommerce store.
 We’ll show you our best tips for each stage you go through, and at the end of this you’ll have a fully functional Shopify dropshipping store that can start making money today.
+Here are the steps to open a dropshipping store with Shopify:

 This is the first step that you’ll take towards opening your Shopify dropshipping store.
 Here are some top tips for coming up with a name for your online store: